U.S. Codex Office, USDA.

-The U.S Codex Office is sponsoring a public meeting on February 21, 2020.
-The objective of the public meeting is to provide information and receive public comments on agenda items and draft United States (U.S.) positions to be discussed at the 32nd Session of the Codex Committee on Food Import and Export Inspection and Certification Systems (CCFICS) of the Codex Alimentarius Commission, in Bordeaux, France, March 23-27, 2020.
-The U.S. Manager for Codex Alimentarius and the Under Secretary for Trade and Foreign Agricultural Affairs recognize the importance of providing interested parties the opportunity to obtain background information on the 32nd Session of the CCGP and to address items on the agenda.
+The U.S Codex Office is sponsoring a public meeting on March 25, 2020.
+The objective of the public meeting is to provide information and receive public comments on agenda items and draft United States (U.S.) positions to be discussed at the 25th Session of the Codex Committee on Food Import and Export Inspection and Certification Systems (CCFICS) of the Codex Alimentarius Commission, in Hobart, Tasmania, Australia, April 27-May 1, 2020.
+The U.S. Manager for Codex Alimentarius and the Under Secretary, Office of Trade and Foreign Agricultural Affairs, recognize the importance of providing interested parties the opportunity to obtain background information on the 25th Session of the CCFICS and to address items on the agenda.

-Registration: Attendees may register to attend the public meeting by emailing email@example.com by February 19, 2020.
+Registration: Attendees can register to attend the public meeting in person by emailing firstname.lastname@example.org by March 18, 2020.
 Early registration is encouraged because it will expedite entry into the building.
 The meeting will take place in a Federal building.
 Attendees should bring photo identification and plan for adequate time to pass through the security screening systems.
 Attendees who are not able to attend the meeting in person, but who wish to participate, may do so by phone, as discussed above.

 Start Supplemental Information

-Codex was established in 1963 by two United Nations organizations, the Food and Agriculture Organization and the World Health Organization.
+Codex was established in 1963 by two United Nations organizations, the Food and Agriculture Organization (FAO) and the World Health Organization (WHO).
 Through adoption of food standards, codes of practice, and other guidelines developed by its committees, and by promoting their adoption and implementation by governments, Codex seeks to protect the health of consumers and ensure fair practices in the food trade.
 The CCFICS is responsible for:

-The CCGP is hosted by France.
-The United States attends the CCGP as a member country of Codex.
+The CCFICS is hosted by Australia, and the meeting is attended by the United States as a member country of the Codex Alimentarius.

 Issues To Be Discussed at the Public Meeting

-The following items on the Agenda for the 32nd Session of the CCGP will be discussed during the public meeting:
+The following items on the Agenda for the 25th Session of the CCFICS will be discussed during the public meeting:

-- Information on activities of FAO and WHO relevant to the work of CCGP
+- Information on activities of FAO and WHO and other International Organizations relevant to the work of CCFICS

-At the February 21, 2020 public meeting, draft U.S. positions on the agenda items will be described and discussed, and attendees will have the opportunity to pose questions and offer comments.
-Written comments may be offered at the meeting or sent to Ms. Mary Frances Lowe, U.S. Delegate for the 32nd Session of the CCGP (see ADDRESSES).
-Written comments should state that they relate to activities of the 32nd Session of the CCGP.
+At the March 25, 2020 public meeting, the draft U.S. positions on the agenda items will be described and discussed, and attendees will have the opportunity to pose questions and offer comments.
+Written comments may be offered at the meeting or sent to Mary Stanley.
+Written comments should state that they relate to activities of the 25th Session of the CCFICS.

 Additional Public Notification

 Public awareness of all segments of rulemaking and policy development is important.
-Consequently, the U.S. Codex Office will announce this Federal Register publication on-line through the USDA web page located at: https://www.usda.gov/codex, a link that also offers an email subscription service providing access to information related to Codex.
-Customers can add or delete their subscription themselves and have the option to password protect their accounts.
+Consequently, the U.S. Codex Office will announce this Federal Register publication on-line through the USDA Codex web page located at: http://www.usda.gov/codex, a link that also offers an email subscription service providing access to information related to Codex.
+Customers can add or delete their subscriptions themselves and have the option to password protect their accounts.